timber/docs/content/v2/reference/timber-timber.md

 ### compile()

-Compile a Twig file.
+Compiles a Twig file.

 Passes data to a Twig file and returns the output.
 If the template file doesn't exist it will throw a warning when WP_DEBUG is enabled.

 `compile( array|string $filenames, array $data = [], bool|int $expires = false, string $cache_mode = Loader::CACHE_USE_DEFAULT, bool $via_render = false )`